godmar02/Bluemix-CodingComp/README.md

 Still stuck?
 Head on over to stackoverflow.com and make sure to tag your question with "bluemix".
 [Here is a direct link.][stackoverflow_url]

 ## Further Reading

-[Here is][jazz_editor] a very quick start-up to getting a node.js app up and running but more importantly it shows you how you can integrate with GIT and use Bluemix’s WEB IDE code editor to autodeploy your application

 There are plenty of freely available Bluemix resources stored in [github][git_hub].